-- > Projects must take place within the area (Bowen Island) that provided the funding.
+- Projects must take place within the area (Bowen Island) that provided the funding.
 All of Bowen Island is considered one "neighbourhood" so you're encouraged to come up with project ideas that include as many islanders as possible! - Ensure that your project is free, accessible and inclusive to everyone and that you don't charge fees of any kind, request donations and/or fundraise for other projects and organizations.
 Project Leaders and any affiliated project participants may not profit financially.
 NSG funds may only to be used to cover project costs. - There is no requirement to have a co-applicant.
 While individuals can apply for NSG funding, you are encouraged to collaborate with others when organizing and carrying out your project. - Projects are expected to adhere to the principles of NSG and address one or more of the program goals.
 The primary focus of all projects should be about increasing relationships amongst neighbours and deepening neighbours' involvements within their community. - For projects taking place on neighbourhood streets or public spaces, you must ensure compliance with all municipal bylaws and permitting requirements, and any other regulations or permit requirements (e.g. from strata or neighbourhood associations).
 Be sure to obtain appropriate permissions and/or liability insurance prior to submitting your application.
-For details on municipal bylaws/permits, please contact Bowen Island Municipality at bim@bimbc.ca or 604-947-4255. - > If and when local or provincial Public Health Orders (related to COVID-19) evolve, you may be asked to provide detailed information on how you will ensure public health & safety measures during your project.
-Approval of such applications are at the discretion of the Neighbourhood Small Grants Committee.
+For details on municipal bylaws/permits, please contact Bowen Island Municipality at bim@bimbc.ca or 604-947-4255.